otter23/slackluster/README.md

 - Fully mobile friendly and partially optimized

 ### Future Features
-- add a profile photo via AWS S3 upload
+- User profile - including profile photo CRUD via AWS S3 upload
 - Channel notifications when a new message is posted with scroll to bottom button
-- message reactions
+- Message emoji reactions
-- direct messages and group messages
+- Direct messages and group messages

 ### Getting your Development Environment Up And Running